-During 2019, the Bank did not implement changes in the risk management goals defined in the previous paragraph, but by improving and introducing new strategies, policies, procedures, methodologies and guidelines, the Bank has significantly improved the risk management framework and adequately articulated goals in managing all risks.
+During 2020, the Bank did not implement changes in the risk management goals defined in the previous paragraph, but by improving strategies, policies, procedures, methodologies and guidelines, the Bank has significantly improved the risk management framework and adequately articulated goals in managing all risks.

-During 2019, the Bank has improved risk management processes in a way that:
+During 2020, the Bank has improved risk management processes in a way that:

-- Improved policies, methodologies and procedures related to: - The risk appetite framework - Statement of appetite for risk taking - · Identification of materially significant risks - Calculation of internal capital requirements i - Stress testing of materially significant risks - Agree and improve existing strategies and policies, as well as procedures and guidelines relating to identification, measurement, assessment, mitigation and risk management and capital management.
+- Improved policies, methodologies and procedures related to: - The risk appetite framework - Statement of appetite for risk taking - Calculation of internal capital requirements i - Stress testing of materially significant risks - Agree and improve existing strategies and policies, as well as procedures and guidelines relating to identification, measurement, assessment, mitigation and risk management and capital management.